H&Co. Culture Courses

 In this 12-week foundational course we will explore the complex and diverse cultural contexts that we currently find ourselves in.
 We will address them with an innovative methodology and new theological responses in order to help you to effectively address the particular challenges you and/or your organization face.

-In this 6-week course we will explore a wide variety of issues related to faith and technology.
-The Church is both changed and changing through immersion and engagement with technology.
-Digital culture is the new condition that the Church finds itself in.
+A four-week course in which we will explore a wide variety of issues related to faith and technology.
+The world is both changed and changing through immersion and engagement with technology.
+Digital culture is the new condition that religion finds itself in.
 This new condition requires new approaches and innovative theological conversations and responses.